per0x1dee/QoS-element/README.md

 # Quantum of Solace: "Client"
-"Client" made to improve on the horrible PC port of James Bond: Quantum of Solace, for the multiplayer portion of the game.
+A hobby project modification made to improve on the horrible PC port of James Bond: Quantum of Solace, for the multiplayer portion of the game.

 ## (Current) Features
 - Allows for windowed mode